Healthcare Fraud Defense & Anti-Kickback Statute Defense

 The federal Anti-Kickback Statute (42 U.S.C. § 1320a-7b) prohibits the knowing and willful offer, payment, solicitation, or receipt of anything of value to induce or reward referrals for services covered by federal healthcare programs, including Medicare, Medicaid, and TRICARE.

 The government must establish that the defendant offered, paid, solicited, or received remuneration; that the remuneration was intended to induce or reward referrals for services covered by a federal healthcare program; and that the defendant acted knowingly and willfully.
-Under the ACA amendment, the government does not need to prove actual knowledge of the statute or specific intent to violate it—it is sufficient that the defendant acted with knowledge that the conduct was wrongful.
+Under the ACA amendment, the government does not need to prove actual knowledge of the statute or specific intent to violate it.
+It is sufficient that the defendant acted with knowledge that the conduct was wrongful.

 The “one purpose” test further lowers the government’s burden.
 If even one purpose of the payment was to induce referrals, the statute is violated, even if there were other legitimate purposes.